 The workshop pointed out the unfortunate problems that Vietnamese athletes encountered due to improper use of dietary supplements and health supplements.

-Mr. Dang Ha Viet also added that after the workshop, training centers will coordinate with nutrition experts to develop scientific diets for athletes to improve their performance.
+Mr. Dang Ha Viet also added that after the workshop, training centers will coordinate with nutrition experts to develop scientific diets for athletes to improve performance.
 Vietnam Sports will also develop a process for using nutritional supplements for athletes in national teams.

 Meanwhile, dietary supplements have also been used by many athletes recently.
 Mr. Dang Ha Viet pointed out that this is a problem that Vietnamese sports are facing.
-Athletes arbitrarily use and hide their use of drugs or dietary supplements while these products are widely sold on the market.
+Athletes arbitrarily use and hide the use of drugs or dietary supplements while these products are widely sold on the market.
 This has led to very unfortunate penalties.

 Besides the benefits of dietary supplements to enhance sports performance, the risk of violating the use of banned substances is not small.
 Therefore, we must be very careful and avoid unfortunate problems from happening."